Blog

 Home -> Phones -> iPhones -> Accessories

-A classification like this cannot be done intuitively and if you are simply just looping stuff together, you’re creating a world of chaos for yourself and your consumer.
-Therefore, to create an effective taxonomy, you have to know both your consumer and your product data.
+A classification like this cannot be done intuitively and if you are simply just grouping items together without considering product taxonomy, you’re creating a world of chaos for yourself and your consumer.
+Therefore, to create an effective taxonomy, you have to understand both your consumer and your product data.

 Let’s turn our attention to product data.

-Product data is generally unstructured data, made of long and short descriptions (Samsung Note 10 Black 256 GB) and storing them in a spreadsheet with this description does nothing to help with the classification.
+Product data is generally unstructured data, made of long and short descriptions (e.g., Samsung Note 10 Black 256 GB) and storing it in a spreadsheet with just this description does nothing to help with the product classification.

-You will need to break this structured data down to item and attribute level, so you can easily classify information.
+To effectively categorize your products, you need to break this structured data down to the item and attribute level, so you can easily classify information.

-A product taxonomy is equally valuable for search and category browsing.
-If a user is performing a keyword search, the product taxonomy components act like filters or refiners that help clarify a search result.
+A product taxonomy is equally valuable for search engines and category browsing.
+If a user is performing a keyword search, the product taxonomy components act like filters or refiners that help clarify the search result.
 This example is just a basic overview of what can be achieved when product listings and categorization are done according to defined rules.
+By organizing your products with a clear sales product taxonomy, you ensure that shoppers can quickly find the items they want, whether through direct category navigation or refined search queries.

 How Does a Product Taxonomy Increase Sales?